-In other words reactions that effectively change the conserved quantities on the time scale $t$ make no effective change on the slow species on this time scale, and vice versa.
-This will be the case in the compartment models of multi-scale reaction networks we consider in the next section.

-We can now extend our results under obvious modifications of our earlier assumptions, as given below.
+We extend our results, under obvious modifications of our earlier assumptions below.
 Note that the dynamics of conserved quantities depends on that of the fast species in the same way as the dynamics of the slow species does.